April 2020: Week 4 | Ideas for Every Day

 - Week-by-week.
 We post a weekly blog for those of you who plan a week in advance, prefer going to a webpage instead of downloading a calendar, or desire more detailed information before investigating other pages.
 Read our weekly ideas for every day blogs here: April Week 1, April Week 2, and April Week 3.

 - More ideas.
-We’re pinning more thoughts to our Pinterest board if you’d like even more ideas for every day.
+We’re pinning more thoughts on our Pinterest board if you’d like even more ideas for every day.

 And now, friends, read on to find a few ways to celebrate every day with your learners during the fourth week in April.

 I mean, the very idea behind hanging out day is to just relax and do what comes naturally to you.
 No expectations, no appointments, just chill.
 Do what you enjoy doing.
 Play a game, watch movies, read books, break out a jigsaw puzzle (I’ve heard those are popular right now), but most importantly – take it easy.

 April 20th – Look Alike Day